Influenza Vaccine, Live Intranasal

 - are a child or adolescent on long-term aspirin therapy

-- have close contact with someone who needs special care for an extremely weakened immune system
+- will provide care for, or visit someone, within the next 7 days who needs special care for an extremely weakened immune system (ask your healthcare provider)

 The person giving you the vaccine can give you more information.